LuiseFreese/blog/how-to-send-adaptivecards-with-CLIMicrodosft365.md

 `m365 login`

 In response you will be asked to open a webbrowser and login with a code.
 If you are using Visual Studio Code, you can click on the link, please copy the code upfront.
-If you use PowerShell, you will need to copy/paste the URL into a new Browser tab.

 ![Login](https://github.com/LuiseFreese/blog/blob/main/media/how-to-send-adaptivecards-with-CLIMicrosoft365/login.png)